KOSASIH/QuantumAI-Docker-Maestro/README.md

 ## Dockerfile

-Sure!
 Here's the markdown code for a Dockerfile that sets up the environment for an AI/ML app with TensorFlow, PyTorch, and scikit-learn dependencies:

 ```dockerfile
 # Use an official Python runtime as the base image